yongkangc/solidity-optimiser-app/docs/README.md

 > [!WARNING]
 > This code is a work in progress and can contain bugs.
 Use it at your own risk.
 Feature request and bug reports are welcome.

+Dev Writeup for design, architecture and process can be found [here](https://extremelysunnyyk.medium.com/from-idea-to-implementation-creating-a-solidity-gas-optimizer-for-smart-contracts-0a103c2bfd24)

 ## Requirements

 - `>= go1.22.2` [link](https://go.dev/doc/install)